nephio-project/docs/content/en/docs/porch/function-runner-pod-templates.md

 ...
 ```

-Additionally, porch-fn-runner Pod requires `read` access to this Pod template ConfigMap.
-Assuming porch-fn-runner Pod is running in the porch-system Namespace, the following Role and Rolebindings need to be added to porch deployment manifests.
+Additionally, the porch-fn-runner pod requires `read` access to the pod template ConfigMap.
+Assuming
+the porch-fn-runner pod is running in the porch-system namespace, the following Role and
+RoleBindings need to be added to the Porch deployment manifests.

 ```yaml
 kind: Role